zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 ___
 # Mission 5
 Dr. Goofenheim tries to turn their invention on.
 Do they manage to turn it on?
-If yes, does it work as plan?
+If yes, does it work as planned?
 If no, what external factor delays them?

 **For everyone**: (**RPS**) What does your agent do to defeat Dr. Goof?
 Your answers should bring Dr. Goof and your agents into contact with Linnaeus and Fern's invention, without the children noticing them.

 ___
 # Home 5
 Linnaeus and Fern and friends complete their project as Cam is ushering their parent(s) around the corner.
 What happens to erase evidence of the project before they are discovered?
 What do the parents return to find the children and their pets doing?

+___
+# X-Card

+large image of X

 ___
 # X-Card